Supporting meaningful conversations

 Parent Reading Guide for children's picture book Safe Love Feels Like This by Lauren Armstrong

-This gentle, practical guide is designed to help you deepen the impact of our picture book, Safe Love Feels Like This, with the children in your care.
-This guide will help you turn the story into powerful life lessons.
+These gentle, practical guides are designed to help you deepen the impact of our picture books, Self Love Feels Like This and Safe Love Feels Like This, with the children in your care.
+These guides will help you turn our story into powerful life lessons.

 What’s Inside:

-• Guided Discussion Questions: Explore safe love, boundaries, emotions and feeling respected in age-appropriate ways.
+• Guided Discussion Questions: Explore self love, safe love, boundaries, emotions and feeling respected in age-appropriate ways.

 • Emotion Card Game: Use our printable emotion cards to help children name and explore their feelings, building emotional vocabulary and self-awareness through play.

-• Tips for Talking About Tough Topics: Gentle, trauma-informed prompts to help navigate conversations around safety, respect, and personal boundaries.
+• Tips for Talking About Tough Topics: Gentle prompts to help navigate conversations around safety, respect, and personal boundaries.

 • And more!